sntiagomoreno/quickfire/README.md

 - Install with [ZXP Installer](https://zxpinstaller.com/)
 - Restart Photoshop.
 - That's it!
 You should now find QuickFire under **Window** > **Extensions**.

+## Keep in mind
+- Source images should be the same size as the original Smart Object if you're replacing screens, for example.
+- Currently document layers won't update on the `Layer to replace` dropdown.
+For this to happen you will need to close and reopen the extension (*needs fix*).
+- Exported images filenames will match its source image name.
+- Exported images with the same name will overwrite automatically.

 ## Feedback
 Found any issues?
 [File a new one](https://github.com/sntiagomoreno/quickfire/issues/new).